 This working group conducts research on low carbon development, focusing on developing and newly-industrializing economies.
 For the majority of developing countries the main challenge with respect to climate change mitigation is to avoid future emissions growth without compromising other sustainable development goals, such as poverty eradication.
 The researchers aim to understand the challenges of climate change mitigation in the context of the sustainable development goals and to provide feasible solutions for policy making.

-Head: Dr. Jan Christoph Steckel
+Head: Prof. Dr. Jan Christoph Steckel

 The group’s research is rooted in economics and social sciences and organized along three main research foci.
 First, the scientists aim to understand the interlinkages between economic development, industrialization and carbonization.
 They use econometric methods and partly work with network approaches frequently applied in big data analyses.
 Second, they focus on the political economy of energy transformations and climate policy.
 For example, they empirically investigate distributional aspects of climate policies or conduct field research in key countries.
 Third, they explicitly look into interlinkages of different sustainable development goals.
 For example, they investigate trade-offs between different societal goals, such as climate change mitigation and infrastructure development.